Compared With China, U.S. Stay-At-Home Has Been 'Giant Garden Party,' Journalist Says

 McNeil has spent decades at the Times covering infectious diseases, including AIDS, Ebola, malaria, swine and bird flu, and SARS.
 He describes the ways that some Americans are approaching social distancing measures as a "giant garden party" compared with what the citizens of China and Italy have faced.

-"I hear anecdotally that people [in the U.S.] are holding ... barbecues and people are still going out on the Internet dates and having play dates with kids," he says.
+"I hear anecdotally that people [in the U.S.] are holding ... barbecues and people are still going out on Internet dates and having play dates with kids," he says.
 "Unfortunately, that's the reason that we have about 30,000 new infections a day in this country. ...
 China didn't reopen until they had zero new infections a day."

 McNeil says even a fairly strict stay-at-home policy is "just the first step" in the battle against the pandemic: "There's a Harvard study that came out recently that said we should have 5 million to 10 million tests per day across [the U.S.] in order to have a clearer idea of where the virus is, where cases are going up.
 And cumulatively, all the tests we've done now has been 5 million."